ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Transport Information Publication Service (TIPS).
 TIPS uses an incremental RESTful design to give an ALTO client the new capability to explicitly, concurrently (non-blocking) request (pull) specific incremental updates using native HTTP/2 or HTTP/3, while still functioning for HTTP/1.1.
-TIPS also provides for an ALTO server to concurrently push specific incremental updates using native HTTP/2 or HTTP/3 server push.

 --- middle